-In 1955, twenty-one expatriates formed the Lake Chapala Society.
-In 1983, headquarters were moved to the Neil James property, and she bequeathed it to the Society upon her death.
+Twenty-one expatriates formed the Lake Chapala Society in 1955.
+Then in 1983, headquarters were moved to the Neil James property, and she bequeathed it to the Society upon her death.
 In 1998, the Ed Wilkes property also became part of the LCS grounds.
 Today, with 3,700 members, LCS is a gathering place for expats from the area.
 Its many programs and activities ease the transition to a new community and culture for those who choose Mexico retirement, and its bulletin board is a good place to find information.
 During subsequent decades, the expat community grew and Ajijic real estate offerings reflect a vast variety of tastes and lifestyles.

 Ajijic: the heart of Lake Chapala living

 The town is still the focus for the arts on Lake Chapala’s northern shore.
 With galleries seemingly everywhere you turn and handicrafts of all kinds, its weekend art walks invite you to view the art and meet the artists.

 There is a market held every Wednesday in Ajijic, right next to the Salvadors restaurant, all expats know it by “The Wednesday Market” or “Tianguis”.
 It is a highlight in town and you will find many locals shopping for their weekly vegetables, fruits, fish, meat and anything else you can think of.
 There is much to do in Ajijic, social events, art shows, dances and more.
 To get an idea of what we have mentioned so far, take a look at the videos below where you will get a first hand experience on what it is like.